I discovered Benjamin Graham back in 2004.

 One of the most famous papers on net-nets is that of Oppenheimer, H. R. (1986) titled Ben Graham’s Net Current Asset Values: A Performance Update.
 Oppenheimer tested the performance of net-nets for the period of 1970-1982.
 He recorded NCAV and market cap on November 30th and had built portfolios starting on the last day of December of each year.
 He recorded the 12-month and 30-months performance of those portfolios.
 Unfortunately, Oppenheimer’s study has limited practical value.
 Most net-nets are so illiquid that no investor, even a retail investor with the tiniest of portfolios, can invest in.
 In contrast, our study brought herein will take a more practical approach and examine the performance of investable stocks (from a liquidity perspective).
-Moreover, his choice of investing in stocks in December 31st, based on 1-month old prices may be consistent from an academic perspective, but that’s not how people invest in reality.
+Moreover, his choice of investing in stocks on December 31st, based on 1-month old prices, may be consistent from an academic perspective, but that’s not how people invest in reality.

 Oppenheimer summarizes his results as follows:

 “During the 1970-83 period, the mean monthly return of NAV portfolios was 2.45 percent.
 By contrast, the mean monthly returns for the NYSE-AMEX and small firm indexes were 0.96 and 1.75 percent, respectively.
 To put these results in a form more meaningful to an investor, $10,000 invested in the NAV portfolio on December 31, 1970, would have grown to $254,973 (with monthly compounding) by December 31, 1983.
 The comparable figures for the NYSE-AMEX and small-firm indexes are $37,296 and $101,992, respectively.”